mmuustafa/Filmify/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?

->  * As developers, Scrum and Chill is important to us as we want to eliminate the idea of people being indecisvive of what movie they want to watch.
+   -  As developers, Scrum and Chill is important to us as we want to eliminate the idea of people being indecisvive of what movie they want to watch.
 A lot of the times people will be with their significant other or a group of their friends and have no clue on what movie to pick.
 Our project saves time for user's by picking out a movie to watch based on the user or groups interests.

- > * What languages/tools/technologies do you plan to use?
+  What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)

->  * As of right now, we are most likely going to use a C++ backend.
+  > *As of right now, we are most likely going to use a C++ backend.
 We want to implement a userface but are still trying to figure out what is the best technology to use.
 We most likely will use the std vector library to store a large vector of movies of different genres.

- > * What will be the input/output of your project?
+ What will be the input/output of your project?

->  * The input will be the user's choice of movie genre, how long of a duration of a movie they are willing to watch, etc. The output will be the reccomended movie.
+ > * The input will be different settings of what the user's choice of movie genre is.
+Other inputs can be how long of a duration of a movie they are willing to watch.
+Input can also be a user's request on what movies they have already watched.
+The output will be the reccomended movie based on the user's interests.
+The output can also be movies the user has already watched as well

- > * What are the features that the project provides?
+ What are the features that the project provides?
->  * The project will reccomend movies based on users' preferences.
+ > * The project will reccomend movies based on users' preferences on genere, duration, interests, and group settings or number of people watching the movie.
 We also want to add a feature that stores movies that users have already watched.
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >

  > You also need to set up an empty project board using GitHub projects (board view with default columns).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
 All columns should be in the right order.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: